ShravanTV/MovieBot/README.md

 ## Architecture

-The project consists of four main components:
+The project consists of three main components:

 ### 1. DB Manager